Tips to Strengthen Your Visual Branding Through MusicJune 03, 2020

 Videos make up half of the on-demand music consumption worldwide.
 The ROI on marketing efforts that combine audio and visual content has great potential since an alliance between audio and visuals can reach more people than ever before.
-However, it is important to realize that music shouldn’t be treated as an afterthought, but rather as an important component in your marketing material.
+However, it is essential to realize that music shouldn’t be treated as an afterthought but rather as an important component in your marketing material.

-Thanks to online streaming, video advertising has evolved from TV spots and into short films up to 10 minutes long.
-The concise 6-second ads remain a useful window for brand introductions, but the longer video ads use storytelling as a means to provide a deeper audience connection and insight to brand values.
+Thanks to online streaming, video advertising has evolved from TV spots into short films up to 10 minutes long.
+The concise 6-second ads remain a useful window for brand introductions.
+Still, the longer video ads use storytelling to provide a deeper audience connection and insight to brand values.
 Brand videos now seek to take their viewers on an emotional journey through the combined use of visuals and music.
-This of course brings on new challenges, as a 5 to 10 minutes long video can’t make do with narrow and repetitive musical content as has been the case with shorter ads.
+This, of course, brings on new challenges, as a 5 to 10 minutes long video can’t make do with narrow and repetitive musical content, as has been the case with shorter ads.

 When designing audio content for your branded videos, you need to expand your outreach.
-This can be done by utilizing not solely short audio clips, but also a catalog of theme songs connecting the viewer to your brand.
-These songs can be linked through elements like a common tune, instrumentation, music genre, or production style.
+This can be done by utilizing not solely short audio clips but also a catalog of theme songs connecting the viewer to your brand.
+These songs can be linked through elements like a standard tunes, instrumentation, music genre, or production style.

-When making a thorough analysis of related audio brands, you can establish whether your sound stands out from the crowd.
-This will also help you further develop your audio branding.
+When making a thorough analysis of related audio brands, you can establish whether your sound stands out from the crowd and also help you further develop your audio branding.
 Of course, that is just the beginning.
-Your established brand identity should be the starting point from which you can develop themes and content for individual ads and make your brand values shine through in your marketing efforts.
+Your established brand identity should be the starting point for developing themes and content for individual ads and making your brand values shine through in your marketing efforts.

 When you aim to create a sense of urgency in your target audience, it can be hard to do so through music alone.
 You need to synchronize your soundscape with additional sensory calls-to-action, such as a sudden change in volume or tempo, or through the introduction of new vocals, instruments, or voice-overs.
 A departure from the main tonal narrative combined with a visual cue can also do the trick.

 Therefore, you should create clear guidelines for your branded music content, just as you would have visual guidelines for all your text, image, and video content.
-When you implement an analytical approach to sound and audio branding, it helps you find a way to let the core values of your brand shine through.
+When you implement an analytical approach to sound and audio branding, it helps if you find a way to let your brand’s core values shine.
 The more you allow your brand to speak directly to the heart, the stronger it will resonate with your audience.